 Real-time tracking of food preparation and delivery driver locations are not just fun gimmicks.
 Customers expect top-level SaaS experiences when they part with their money and use these services, with these features aiding in improving transparency and time-management through live information updates pertaining to your order.

-With so many apps vying for attention in food delivery, high levels of customer satisfaction are essential to keep them coming back.
+With so many apps vying for attention in food delivery industry, high levels of customer satisfaction are essential to keep them coming back.
 And with more commercial and residential buildings housing hundreds of delivery dependent users, trying to notify customers through busy mailrooms and reception desks can cause major delays and affect the company’s ability to deliver hot and fresh food to their customers.
-Late deliveries and cold food are two of the biggest reasons customers will switch to a new provider, yet that last-yard of service is often where delivery services fall short.
+Late deliveries and cold food are two of the biggest reasons customers will switch to a new provider, yet that last yard of service is often where delivery services fall short.

 At PackageX, we realized that food delivery to the doorstep of your workplace doesn't complete the journey and developed a supplemental solution that offers the digitized level of real-time updates millennials have come to expect.